imi-bigpicture/wsidicomizer/README.md

 - Hamamatsu vms, vmu (lossy)

 The `bioformats` extra by default enables lossy support for the [BSD-licensed Bioformat formats](https://docs.openmicroscopy.org/bio-formats/6.12.0/supported-formats.html).

+The `isyntax` extra enables lossy single-thread support for isynax files.

+For czi and isyntax only the base level is read from file.
+To produce a conversion with full levels, use `add_missing_levels` in the `save()` method.

 ## Installation